-TABLE II-RESPIRATORY PROTECTION FOR LEAD AEROSOLS

-Airborne concentration of lead or condition of use Required respirator Not in excess of 0.5 mg/m3 (10X PEL) Half-mask air-purifying respirator equipped with high efficiency filters 23

-TABLE II-RESPIRATORY PROTECTION FOR LEAD AEROSOLS-Continued
+Table 1--Respiratory Protection for Lead Aerosols

-Airborne concentration of lead or condition of use Required respirator Full facepiece, air-purifying respirator with high efficiency filters.
-(1) Any powered, air-purifying respirator with high efficiency filters ; or (2) Halfmask supplied-air respirator operated in positive-pressure mode.
-Not in excess of 100 mg/m3 (2000XPEL) $$ Supplied-air respirators with full facepiece, hood, helmet, or suit, operated in positive pressure mode.
-Greater than 100 mg/m3, unknown concentration or fire fighting.
-Full facepiece, self-contained breathing apparatus operated in positive-pressure mode.
+Airborne concentration of Required respirator 1 lead or condition of use Not in excess of 500 $ug/m^3...$ \1/2\ mask air purifying respirator with high efficiency filters.
+2 3 \1/2\ mask supplied air respirator operated in demand (negative pressure) mode.
+Not in excess of $1,250 \text{ ug/m}^3$.
+Loose fitting hood or helmet powered air purifying respirator with high efficiency filters.3 Hood or helmet supplied air respirator operated in a continuous-flow mode-e.g., type CE abrasive blasting respirators operated in a continuousflow mode.

+Not in excess of $2,500 \text{ ug/m}^3$.

+Full facepiece air purifying respirator with high efficiency filters. $^{\rm 3}$

+Tight fitting powered air purifying respirator with high efficiency filters.3

+Full facepiece supplied air respirator operated in demand mode.

+\1/2\ mask or full facepiece supplied air respirator operated in a continuous-flow mode.

+Full facepiece self-contained breathing apparatus (SCBA) operated in demand mode.

+Not in excess of $50,000 \text{ ug/m}^3$

+\1/2\ mask supplied air respirator

+operated in pressure demand or other

+positive-pressure mode.

+Not in excess of 100,000 ug/m^3 .

+Full facepiece supplied air respirator operated in pressure demand or other positive-pressure mode--e.g., type CE abrasive blasting respirators operated in a positive-pressure mode.

+Greater than 100,000 ug/m3 unknown concentration, or fire fighting.

+Full facepiece SCBA operated in pressure demand or other positive-pressure mode.

-- Respirators specified for high concentrations can be used at lower concentrations of lead.
-Full facepiece is required if the lead aerosols cause eye or skin irritation at the use concentrations.
-A high efficiency particulate filter means 99.97 percent efficient against 0.3 micron size particles. - (3) Respirator selection. (i) The employer must select the appropriate respirator or combination of respirators from Table II of this section. - (ii) The employer must provide a powered air-purifying respirator instead of the respirator specified in Table II of this section when an employee chooses to use this type of respirator and such a respirator provides adequate protection to the employee. - (g) Protective work clothing and equipment-(1) Provision and use.
-If an employee is exposed to lead above the PEL, without regard to the use of respirators or where the possibility of skin or eye irritation exists, the employer shall provide at no cost to the employee and assure that the employee uses appropriate protective work clothing and equipment such as, but not limited to: - (i) Coveralls or similar full-body work clothing; - (ii) Gloves, hats, and shoes or disposable shoe coverlets; and - (iii) Face shields, vented goggles, or other appropriate protective equipment which complies with §1910.133 of this Part. - (2) Cleaning and replacement. (i) The employer shall provide the protective clothing required in paragraph (g)(1) of this section in a clean and dry condition at least weekly, and daily to employees whose exposure levels without regard to a respirator are over 200 μg/ m3of lead as an 8-hour TWA. - (ii) The employer shall provide for the cleaning, laundering, or disposal of protective clothing and equipment required by paragraph (g)(1) of this section. - (iii) The employer shall repair or replace required protective clothing and
+- \1\ Respirators specified for higher concentrations can be used at lower concentrations of lead. - \2\ Full facepiece is required if the lead aerosols cause eye or skin irritation at the use concentrations. - $\$ A high efficiency particulate filter (HEPA) means a filter that is a 99.97 percent efficient against particles of 0.3 micron size or larger. - (g) Protective work clothing and equipment-(1) Provision and use.
+Where an employee is exposed to lead above the PEL without regard to the use of respirators, where employees are exposed to lead compounds which may cause skin or eye irritation (e.g. lead arsenate, lead azide), and as interim protection for employees performing tasks as specified in paragraph (d)(2) of this section, the employer shall provide at no cost to the employee and assure that the employee uses appropriate protective work clothing and equipment that prevents contamination of the employee and the employee's garments such as, but not limited to: - (i) Coveralls or similar full-body work clothing; - (ii) Gloves, hats, and shoes or disposable shoe coverlets; and

+- (iii) Face shields, vented goggles, or other appropriate protective equipment which complies with Sec.
+1910.133 of this chapter. - (2) Cleaning and replacement. (i) The employer shall provide the protective clothing required in paragraph (g)(1) of this section in a clean and dry condition at least weekly, and daily to employees whose exposure levels without regard to a respirator are over 200 [mu] g/ m^3 of lead as an 8-hour TWA. - (ii) The employer shall provide for the cleaning, laundering, and disposal of protective clothing and equipment required by paragraph